RiftValleySoftware/basalt/README.md

 The response will be a simple string.
 This will be a 64-character random token that should be applied in the authentication header of subsequent calls.

+**Logout Call:**

+    http[s]://{SERVER URL}/logout

+This is a call that should be made while a valid API key has been assigned to a user.
+It should be made with the user's valid API key in the [HTTP authorization header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.8), and will terminate the API key, and require that subsequent calls by the same user require another login.

 **Standard REST Calls:**

     http[s]://{SERVER URL}/{RESPONSE TYPE}/{PLUGIN}/[{COMMAND[S]}][?][{QUERY PARAMETER NAME}[={QUERY PARAMETER VALUE}]]